 The Middle East, including the Palestinian Question: Closed Consultations

-Tomorrow (19 April) morning, following the consultations on the UN Support Mission in Libya (UNSMIL), Security Council members will convene for closed consultations on “The situation in the Middle East, including the Palestinian question”.
-China, France, Ireland, Norway, and the United Arab Emirates (UAE) requested the meeting to discuss the recent developments in Jerusalem.
-Special Coordinator for the Middle East Peace Process Tor Wennesland is expected to brief.
-Tomorrow’s meeting is separate from the regular monthly meeting on “The situation in the Middle East, including the Palestinian question”, which is scheduled for 25 April.
+This afternoon (27 January), following the closed consultations on Afghanistan, Security Council members will convene for closed consultations on “The situation in the Middle East, including the Palestinian question”.
+China, France, and the United Arab Emirates (UAE) requested the meeting to discuss the recent developments in the Jenin refugee camp in the West Bank.
+Special Coordinator for the Middle East Peace Process Tor Wennesland is the expected briefer.